 Other Genetic Genealogy Kits I manage:

-If you have found your way here because of matches with Condon, Buchanan or Howe at Family Tree DNA please email me directly at firstname.lastname@example.org for information about those family trees.
-These are projects I manage for others and do not have recent genetic connections with me.
-Please be sure to include which kit you match as well as any information that might help us identify your common ancestor. .
+If you have found your way here because of matches with Rheault, Condon, Buchanan or Howe tests at Family Tree DNA please email me directly at email@example.com for information about those family trees.
+These are projects I manage for others some of which may not have recent genetic connections with me.
+Please be sure to include which kit you match as well as any information that might help us identify your common ancestor.

 A word about passwords